-Every year, 700,000 new strokes occur in the United States, making this disease the nation’s third leading cause of death.
+Every year, 700,000 new strokes occur in the United States, making this disease the nation’s fifth leading cause of death.
 Stroke is also the leading cause of serious disability.

 What is a Stroke?